Ethoe/S11LoL/README.md

   * **Cosmic Drive**() - Basically like an AP phage item, dmging a champ gives you movespeed based on current ability haste.
 I could see kiting champs like cass or ryze using this potentially.
   * **Rabadon's Deathcap**() - Same as before but it is now the most expensive item in the game by a long shot at 3800g.
 Hard to invest into but you get that raw AP.

 ## ADC:
+### _ADCs:_
+  In my opinion the ad item changes are the biggest change in the preseason and I can't be sure what optimal builds are going to be.
+There is so much crit in every item that makes it easy to get but to compansate crits do 175% dmg rather than 200%.
+Every item that gives crit gives 20% and I will note which items below do not give crit.
+  * **Galeforce**(Mythic - 3% Movespeed) - Active that dashes and deals a little bit of magic dmg to nearest target.
+If you really want a dash you can build this and the movespeed it gives can allow for selling boots for 6th item.
+This is a high skillcap item so not sure how effective it can be.
+  * **Kraken Slayer**(Mythic - 10% Attack Speed) - This is the overall highest dps ADC item that gives true dmg every 3rd hit.
+If you can safely dps you should build this item.
+  * **Immortal Shieldbow**(Mythic - 5 AD + 50 Health, Lifeline) - If taking dmg that reduces you below 30% it gives flat shield that scales off of level.
+You buy this if you want to survive an assassin.
+This is a shield + health item + lifesteal item which is so good for staying alive and kind of beckons back to bloodthirster rush for lane.
+  * **Manamune**(Mana Stack) - Not a crit item, and its passive now applies on all damaging abilities not just single target which makes it stronger for kaisa lucian and the like.
+  * **Guinsoo's Rageblade**() - An insanely interesting item, gives you onhit dmg based on crit chance and removes the ability to crit, also applies onhit twice every 3 autos.
+This item is actually stronger than IE until you get 100% crit chance with no onhits, so people that does have onhits become very strong with this item now like kog, kaisa, even kalista.
+You cannot buy this item and IE together.
+  * **Mortal Reminder**() - A grievous item that builds out of zeal, one of the weakest zeal items but lets you spec into grievous without sacrificing your build too much.
+  * **Rapid Firecannon**() - Same
+  * **Stormrazer**() - Same
+  * **Lord Dominik's Regards**() - Same but with crit on it
+  * **Phantom Dancer**() - No longer has lifeline but gives stacking attackspeed up to 40% attackspeed, this is highest single target zeal item now.
+  * **Mercurial Scimitar**() - Has crit, removed lifesteal but same active.
+Having crit lets you upgrade qss without feeling too bad anymore.
+  * **Essence Reaver**() - Now is a spellblade (sheen) passive that does extra dmg and gives back 3% mana after autoattacking after using an ability.
+I think this is now better on some essence reaver champs like lucain, but xayah might be a bit weaker now because she can't sheen proc as often.
+  * **Infinity Edge**() - Gain 8% crit dmg per 20% crit chance.
+This item is less important to build early now and is sort of like an AD deathcap in that it amplifies the stats that you already have.
+It is the highest dps item you can build at 3 items though you dont have a lot of attack speed and there are other defensive effects that you could look to pick up at that point.
+  * **Bloodthirster**() - Has crit on it and can be viable as an early item as a compliment to a mythic that is not shieldbow.
+  * **Runaan's Hurricane**() - This item had its bolts slightly buffed for ad champions and has AD in the item now.
+This means that is a slight nerf to onhit only champions but stronger for crit champions to buy.
+  * **Navori Quickblades**() - Crit strikes reduce non-Ultimate Ability cd's by 20% of remaining cooldown.
+Now before you think this is a broken item, you need to remeber that it is only at full effectiveness with 100% crit chance and so in late game fights the enemies have more tools to counter and catch the user.
+This is a late game item that has late game power, but you need to get to late game which is where its weakness lies.

 ## Support: